amyinorbit/hons/_posts/2016-10-11-week5-roundup.md

+---
-title: Week 5 Roundup: Methods
+title: "Week 5 Roundup: Methods"
 date: 2016-10-11
-template: post.html
+layout: post
+---

 This week, I have started looking into what research methods I will use to evaluate the project and the communications bus (which I'm calling AHABus at